openmrs/openmrs-contrib-rest-api-docs/Observations/obs.md

 ### Create an observation

-* To Create an observation you need to specify below attributes in the request body.If you are not logged in to perform this action, a `401 Unauthorized` status returned.
+* To Create an observation you need to specify below attributes in the request body.
+If not authenticated or authenticated user does not have sufficient privileges, a `401 Unauthorized` status is returned.

     #### Attributes